yentamnguyen/Multicast/README.md

 # Multicast
-A simple GUI Multicast Chat
+A simple GUI Multicast Chat using Swing